ElektraInitiative/libelektra/doc/decisions/simplify_api.md

 ## Problem

-According to src/libs/elektra/symbols.map the public core API has 124 functions, which is arguable too much for a key-value API which has as highest goal simplicity.
+According to src/libs/elektra/symbols.map the public core API has 124 symbols¹, which is arguable too much for a key-value API which has as highest goal simplicity.

 In particular following areas have many functions and are not simple: